remember the past · change the future

 April 12, 7:00 pm at Construction and Engineering Auditorium, LaSells Stewart Center

-Four distinguished historians will participate:
+Four distinguished historians participated in this event:

-Ute Deichmann of the Institute of Genetics, University of Cologne, will speak on "Jewish Chemists and Biochemists in Nazi Germany."
+Ute Deichmann of the Institute of Genetics, University of Cologne, will spoke on "Jewish Chemists and Biochemists in Nazi Germany."
 The recipient of many professional honors, Dr. Deichmann is best known as the author of the highly acclaimed Biologists Under Hitler.

-Michael J. Neufeld, curator of the Smithsonian Air and Space Museum, will address the topic, "Wernher von Braun and the Third Reich."
+Michael J. Neufeld, curator of the Smithsonian Air and Space Museum, addressed the topic, "Wernher von Braun and the Third Reich."
 Dr. Neufeld is the author of Rocket and the Reich: Peenemuende and the Coming of the Ballistic Missile Era (recipient of the 1997 Dexter Prize from the Society for the History of Technology).
 He has also edited a forthcoming book, The Bombing of Auschwitz: Should the Allies Have Attempted It?